jwilling/JNWCollectionView/README.md

 // The grid layout has its own delegate, so if we want to implement the delegate methods
 // we need to conform to JNWCollectionViewGridLayoutDelegate. gridLayout.delegate = self;

+// Tell the grid layout the size of our cells. gridLayout.itemSize = CGSizeMake(100, 100);

 // Set the grid layout as the collection view layout, or the layout
 // that is used for positioning the items in the collection view.